adelalsagoff/adelalsagoff/README.md

 Pronounced "Ah-dale", or "Dale" for short 😎

-Im a Junior Data Scientist with a talent for building relationships and understanding client needs/pain points.
-Passionate about transforming data into useful insights, using data to spot trends, streamline processes and positively impacting the company’s bottom line :moneybag:
+Basically a professional Pattern Spotter and a Pipeline Builder. 🛠️ If there's a trend you need to understand, I'm your guy!
+I turn messy, raw information and turn it into wisdom.
+What really drives me is connecting with people, understanding their deepest frustrations, and then leveraging data science to find solutions that don't just help a bottom line :moneybag:, but enhance well-being and solve real-world problems.
+It's all about making sense of the noise so we can all lead better, more informed lives.

 :chart_with_upwards_trend: My Experience:
 - Analytics as an intern at Lufthansa Cargo ✈️
 - Sales, operations, and analytics at a start-up Mixed Martial Arts gym 🥊 🥋
-- Graduated from General Assembly's 👨‍💻 Data Science Immersive Course 💻

-🌱  Skills learnt from GA:
+- Consulted on and delivered for Public Sector projects
+- Migrating clients' on prem ETL data architecture to a cloud ELT architecture

+🌱 Data Science Skills:
 - Statistics
 - Data cleaning and Feature Engineering
 - Exploratory Data Analysis and Data Visualisations
-- Webscraping (JSON API, Reddit API)
+- Webscraping
 - Regression Models (Linear Regression, Multivariate Regression)
 - Classification Models (Logistic Regression, Naive Bayes, Decision Tree, Random Forest, Support Vector, Ensemble Methods)
 - Natural Language Processing (Tokenizing, Sentiment Analysis, Word Vectorizing)

+🌱 Data Engineering Skills:
+- Cloud ETL/ELT Architecture & Migration
+- AWS Cloud Data Services
+- Data Lake Frameworks & Governance:
+- Data Modeling & Optimization
+- Infrastructure as Code (IaC)
+- Data Pipeline Development
+- Data Quality & Cleansing

 :man_cartwheeling: Hobbies:
-- I enjoy reading non-fictional books especially on topics such as ethics and 21st century philosophy 📚 🧠
+- I enjoy reading non-fictional books 📚 🧠
-- Ive been training Muay Thai for 3 years and every now and then I like to hit the bag :boxing_glove:
+- I'm an avid lover of martial arts :boxing_glove:
-- When im with my friends, we debate on what makes a good (or bad) blockbuster film 🎥 :tv:
+- Debating with my friend on what makes a good (or bad) film 🎥 :tv:
+- I love music so much I started DJ-ing 🎧

 📫  How to reach me: